 Capital One also has a pre-qualification tool that requires more detailed information.

 To learn more about pre-approval offers, you’ll want to review our article with all the information you’ll need on the topic.

-Pre-qualification or pre-approval tools do not guarantee you will be approved for any specific card, but they do give you an idea of the cards for which you’re most likely to be approved.
+Pre-qualification or pre-approval tools do not guarantee you will be approved for any specific card, but they do give you an idea of the cards you’re most likely to be approved for.

 There is no charge for adding an authorized user to either card.

 If you have limited credit, starting with the Capital One Platinum card may be a good first step toward securing a rewards-earning card.